saucelabs/sauce-docs/docs/api-testing/how-to-guides/compose-request-body.md

    <img src={useBaseUrl('img/api-fortress/2022/04/how-to-post-var.png')} alt="variable in body"/>

-3. The POST has been done and can be executed.
+3. The POST is complete and can be executed.

 ## Using a Variable from Another Call